 “Of course I’ll do it, but if I can’t continue working, all I’ve done so far will have been for naught.
 This kind of work needs a long time to get done, or else it’s like throwing money away!”15

-“I mean you should be head farmer.
+“I meant that you should be head farmer.
 I can make it happen.
 Why not take on what’s sitting there waiting for the taking?
 Take it on, and you can do what you want.
 Nuts to Zhao Cijiang!”

 “Me, a head farmer…” It seemed weird to Iron Bull.
 “Would it be easy to replace someone who’d already been there more than half a year?”